jovanlanik/gtklock/README.md

 ![screenshot](https://user-images.githubusercontent.com/21199271/169707623-2ac5f02b-b6ed-461a-b9a3-5d96440843a2.png)
 ## About
-gtklock is based on [gtkgreet](https://git.sr.ht/~kennylevinsen/gtkgreet).
+gtklock is a lockscreen based on [gtkgreet](https://git.sr.ht/~kennylevinsen/gtkgreet).
-It uses the wlr-layer-shell and wlr-input-inhibitor Wayland protocols and works and sway and other wlroots-based compositors.
+It uses the wlr-layer-shell and wlr-input-inhibitor Wayland protocols.
+Works on sway and other wlroots-based compositors.

 gtklock also has basic module support, check out the [example-module](https://github.com/jovanlanik/gtklock-example-module).